fullerar/PythonLibrary/README.md

-# PythonLibrary
-A collection of Python scripts that do various individual tasks.
-More so fun small projects to tinker with.

-GottaGoFast
+🏃‍♂️ GottaGoFast
-  Usage:
-  - python GottaGoFast.py <path/to/text.txt>

-  About:
-  - Singular script that reads in a text file (idealy a book, which you can find many for free on https://www.gutenberg.org/).
-  - Script then opens a simple GUI will start displaying one word at a time, starting from the first word in the text file.
+A lightweight Python speed-reading tool that displays one word at a time in a simple GUI, with the middle letter highlighted for better eye tracking.
+Great for experimenting with speed-reading techniques using your favorite books or text files.

+🚀 Features
+Reads and parses a plain .txt file (ideal for books).

+Displays one word at a time in a minimalist GUI.

-  - The middle letter of each word will be highlighted red in order to help keep your eyes focused.
+Highlights the middle letter in red to help maintain visual focus.

-  - Once focused, you may try increasing the speed at which the words are displayed.
-10ms-1000ms.
-  - This allows you to speed read large sections of text.
-The trick is to retain the words read, but that you will have to work on on your own.
+Adjustable speed: 10ms to 1000ms per word.

+Great for testing or improving your speed-reading abilities.

+📦 How to Use
+bash
+Copy
+Edit
+python GottaGoFast.py path/to/your/text.txt
+You’ll see a GUI window open and start cycling through words from your file.

+📘 Example Book
-  DISCLAIMER: A copy of Alice in Wonderland by Lewis Caroll is included in this folder simply for demonstration purposes, which was downloaded from https://www.gutenberg.org/.
-I do not claim ownership of any work that is found in that text file.
+A copy of Alice in Wonderland by Lewis Carroll is included for demonstration purposes.
+It was sourced from Project Gutenberg — a fantastic place to find free public domain books.

+📌 Disclaimer: I do not claim ownership of any text from the included book file.
+It is provided solely for testing and educational use.

+🛠️ Requirements
+Python 3.x

+tkinter (standard in most Python installations)

+💡 Notes
+This is a fun personal project — more for tinkering than production use.

+The real challenge isn’t speed — it’s retention.
+Practice makes progress!